What Are Outbound Logistics? Processes & KPIs

 Risk Management

-Optimize Logistics with OmniFlow by Flowspace
+Optimize Logistics with Flowspace

 Flowspace partners with eCommerce brands to optimize logistics, including ordering, processing, picking, packing, loading, shipping, and more.
 Flowspace’s OmniFlow Visibility Suite gives brands real-time visibility and the ability to track KPIs.
 But Flowspace’s platform goes beyond just tracking KPIs; Flowspace’s platform gives retailers recommendations for how to improve and optimize their outbound logistics process.